pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-celer.md

 1. Navigate to the [Celer bridge](https://dev-cbridge-v2.netlify.app/97/59140/BNB)
 1. Connect your wallet and change to the BSC test network
-1. Make sure the "From" chain is BSC testnet, the "To" chain is Linea, and the desired token is BNB
+1. Make sure the "From" chain is BSC testnet, the "To" chain is PepeSync, and the desired token is BNB

    ![celer bridge](/img/quests/celer/celer_bridge.png)